mlibrary/about-ebc/src/content/accessibility.md

 ## Accessibility Roadmap
 While accessibility is built into many of our processes, we continue to identify where accessibility can be added, improved, or content that can be remediated.
 We approach accessibility with the following three areas guiding our roadmap and activities:

-* Make it easy to request accessible copies of books that do not meet accessibility requirements.
+* Make it easy to request accessible copies of books (or remediable DRM-free files) that do not meet accessibility requirements.
 * Clearly communicate a book's accessibility conformance and features.
 * Provide evidence of a plan to remediate books that do not meet accessibility requirements.